tsolomko/BitByteData/README.md

 __Note:__ If you are considering working on BitByteData, please note that Xcode project (BitByteData.xcodeproj) was created manually and you shouldn't use `swift package generate-xcodeproj` command.

+### Performance and benchmarks

+One of the most important goals of BitByteData's development is high speed performance.
+To help achieve this goal there are benchmarks for every function in the project as well as a handy command-line tool, `benchmarks.py`, which helps to run, show, and compare benchmarks and their results.

+If you are considering contributing to the project please make sure that:

+1. Every new function has also a new benchmark added.
+2. Every other change to any existing function doesn't introduce performance regressions, or, at the very least, these regressions are small and such performance tradeoff is necessary and justifiable.

+Finally, please note that any meaningful comparison can be made only between benchmarks run on the same hardware and software system.